Johnstownbridge: History

+A freestanding limestone cross of disputed provenance stands at Johnstown Crossroads dating to 1412.

 The bridge was the scene of a battle in the 1798 rebellion between Michael Aylmer's rebel forces and British colonial forces.
 Johnstownbridge had a patent granted in the 17th century for holding a weekly market on Monday, but Lewis's Topography noted in 1837 that "this privilege has not been enjoyed for many years: fairs are held on March 31st, May 29th, Oct.
 13th, and Dec.
 21st."
 Lewis also noted "a curious old cross, the only relic to mark the site of an abbey that formerly existed here.".
 A constabulary police station was based here in the first half of the 19th century.
 One of Daniel O'Connell's colleagues in Irish independence movement Richard More O'Ferrall (1797–1880), MP for Kildare 1839-57 and 1859–65, lived in Balyna house.

 Amenities

 The town is served by Saint Patrick's National School.
 The town's Gothic-style Catholic church dates to c.1830, and is also dedicated to Saint Patrick.

-Johnstownbridge GAA, the local Gaelic Athletic Association club, has won the Kildare football championship three times.
+Johnstownbridge GAA, the local Gaelic Athletic Association club, has won the Kildare football championship three times and their camogie team has won multiple All-Ireland titles.